eduardszoecs/restax/README.md

 #### NOTE
 This package is currently under development and the code has not been tested extensively!

+It currently can reproduce the appendix of Cuffney et al. (2007), but may break with other data!

+Please use only ITIS as taxonomic backend, as others have not been tested yet.

 Please [report any issues or bugs](https://github.com/EDiLD/restax/issues).